Customize your performance data

 Once you've chosen a set of columns, you can save the set for easy access in the future by selecting the "Save this set of columns" checkbox.

 Segments split your view of data into separate parts.
-There are many different segments that you can apply to your data, such as device, click type, network, and time period.
+There are many different segments that you can apply to your data, such as device, click type, network, and date range.

 To use a segment, click the Segment button in the toolbar above the statistics table and select the level of detail you'd like to apply to the data in your table.